-1. The fishery for Dissostichus eleginoides in Statistical Division 58.5.2 shall be conducted by vessels using trawls, pots or longlines only.

-2. The total catch of Dissostichus eleginoides in Statistical Division 58.5.2 in the 2019/20 and 2020/21 seasons shall be limited to 3 030 tonnes in each season west of 79°20'E.

-3. For the purpose of the trawl and pot fisheries for Dissostichus eleginoides in Statistical Division 58.5.2, the 2019/20 and 2020/21 seasons are defined as the period from 1 December to 30 November in each season, or until the catch limit is reached, whichever is sooner.
-For the purpose of the longline fishery for Dissostichus eleginoides in Statistical Division 58.5.2, the 2019/20 and 2020/21 seasons are defined as the period from 1 May to 14 September in each season, or until the catch limit is reached, whichever is sooner.
+- Access 1.
+The fishery for Dissostichus eleginoides in Statistical Division 58.5.2 shall be conducted by vessels using trawls, pots or longlines only. - Catch limit 2.
+The total catch of Dissostichus eleginoides in Statistical Division 58.5.2 in the 2021/22 and 2022/23 seasons shall be limited to 3 010 tonnes in each season west of 79°20'E. - Season 3.
+For the purpose of the trawl and pot fisheries for Dissostichus eleginoides in Statistical Division 58.5.2, the 2021/22 and 2022/23 seasons are defined as the period from 1 December to 30 November in each season, or until the catch limit is reached, whichever is sooner.
+For the purpose of the longline fishery for Dissostichus eleginoides in Statistical Division 58.5.2, the 2021/22 and 2022/23 seasons are defined as the period from 1 May to 14 September in each season, or until the catch limit is reached, whichever is sooner.
 The season for longline fishing operations shall be extended from 1 April to 30 April and 15 September to 30 November.
 The extension period will be subject to a total catch limit of three (3) seabirds per vessel.
-If three (3) seabirds are caught during the season extension, fishing throughout the season extension shall cease immediately for that vessel for the remainder of that fishing season.

-4. Fishing shall cease if the by-catch of any species reaches its by-catch limit as set out in Conservation Measure 33-02.

-5. The operation of the trawl fishery shall be carried out in accordance with Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds and mammals through the course of fishing.
+If three (3) seabirds are caught during the season extension, fishing throughout the season extension shall cease immediately for that vessel for the remainder of that fishing season. - By-catch 4.
+Fishing shall cease if the by-catch of any species reaches its by-catch limit as set out in Conservation Measure 33-02. - Mitigation 5.
+The operation of the trawl fishery shall be carried out in accordance with Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds and mammals through the course of fishing.
 The operation of the longline fishery shall be carried out in accordance with Conservation Measure 25-02.

-During the periods 1 April to 30 April in the 2019/20 and 2020/21 seasons, vessels shall use IWL gear in conjunction with paired streamer lines.
+During the periods 1 April to 30 April in the 2021/22 and 2022/23 seasons, vessels shall use IWL gear in conjunction with paired streamer lines.

-6. Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period, with the exception of the period 1 April to 30 April when two scientific observers shall be carried.
+Observers 6.
+Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period, with the exception of the period 1 April to 30 April when two scientific observers shall be carried.

+Data:

+catch/effort7.For the purpose of implementing this conservation measure, the following

+shall apply:

-- 7. For the purpose of implementing this conservation measure, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Annex 41-08/A;
+(i) the Ten-day Catch and Effort Reporting System set out in Annex 41-08/A;

 - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Annex 41-08/A. Fine-scale data shall be submitted on a haul-by-haul basis. - 8.
 For the purpose of Annex 41-08/A, the target species is Dissostichus eleginoides and by-catch species are defined as any species other than Dissostichus eleginoides. - 9.
 The total number and weight of Dissostichus eleginoides discarded, including those with the 'jellymeat' condition, shall be reported.
-These fish will count towards the total allowable catch.

-Data: biological 10.
-Fine-scale biological data, as required under Annex 41-08/A, shall be collected and recorded.
+These fish will count towards the total allowable catch. - Data: biological10.Fine-scale biological data, as required under Annex 41-08/A, shall be collected and recorded.
 Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation.